 Self-EMDR vs. Therapist-Led EMDR: Understanding the Differences

-Eye Movement Desensitization and Reprocessing (EMDR) therapy has helped millions of people process difficult experiences and reduce emotional distress.
-While traditionally delivered by trained therapists, self-administered EMDR has become increasingly accessible through apps like EmEase.
-This article explores the differences between self-administered and therapist-led EMDR to help you understand which approach might be right for your needs.
+Eye Movement Desensitization and Reprocessing (EMDR) has helped millions of people process difficult experiences and reduce emotional distress.
+While clinical EMDR is delivered by trained therapists for specific conditions, self-guided EMDR exercises have become increasingly accessible through apps like EmEase as a general wellness practice.
+This article explores the differences between these approaches to help you understand which might be right for your needs.

 The Basics: What They Share